Yogesh-K-Matkar/react_concept_react_app/README.md

                        ```

-              - **Arrow Function with event** as parameter to get Syntactic Event object
+              - **Arrow Function with parameter event**  which is Syntactic Event object

                   E.g.:-